In the pursuit of long hair, many women try various hair growth methods, which can be found on various websites.

 Vitamin B7 can be found in fresh vegetables, kidney, egg yolks, chicken or beef liver, yeast bread, and cereals.
 Biotin is also made by intestinal bacteria.

-If you spend a longer time than that in sunlight, definitely apply a sunscreen with SPF of 15 or more.
+If you spend a longer time than that in sunlight, definitely apply sunscreen with an SPF of 15 or more.

 Vitamin K can be found in green leafy vegetables such as turnip greens and spinach, and fruits.